Roblox/avatar-evolution/index.md

 title: Avatar Evolution
 ---

+## Avatar Evolution is no longer actively maintained.
+Most of these features will soon be available in standard Roblox Studio.

 Avatar Evolution represents a massive cross-team effort working on prototyping and building a suite of new technology to enable developers to create next-generation games and avatars on Roblox:

 - Skeletal skinning a.k.a.
 "Mesh deformation"